 Arkansas is currently experiencing a spike in COVID-19 cases.
-The Writers’ Colony at Dairy Hollow is accepting residencies; however, social distancing and safety protocols must be followed.
+The Writers’ Colony at Diary Hollow is accepting residencies, however social distancing and safety protocols must be followed.
 The health and safety of our resident writers and staff is our top priority.
-The following protocols have been communicated to staff and will be provided to all residents prior to, as well as upon, arrival.
+The following protocols have been communicated to staff and will be provided to all residents prior to, as well as upon arrival.

-Writers are asked not to travel to WCDH for a residency if they are at risk due to an underlying health issue, or are aware they have been exposed to the COVID-19 virus or are feeling sick.
+Writers are asked not to travel to WCDH for a residency if they are at risk due to an underlying health issue, are aware they have been exposed to the COVID-19 virus or are feeling sick.
 As always, WCDH, does not charge change or cancellation fees for last-minute adjustments to residency schedules.

 WCDH will observe social distancing practices until further notice.
 Please be courteous of other residents by remaining a minimum of six feet away from residents and staff at all times and by wearing face masks in common areas.
-Writers are encouraged to spread out while using the great rooms, decks, and porches at 515 and 505 at Dairy Hollow.
+Writers are encouraged to spread out while using the great rooms, decks, and porches at 515 and 505 Spring.
 All common areas at WCDH are thoroughly cleaned and disinfected regularly with particular attention taken to high-touch areas.

-Individual writer suites and common areas have been stocked with disinfectant spray, disinfectant wipes, and hand sanitizer.
+Individual writers’ suites and common areas have been stocked with disinfectant spray, disinfectant wipes, and hand sanitizer.
 All frequently touched surfaces in common areas will be regularly disinfected.
 The WCDH has a limited stock of new, washable, reusable cloth masks available.

 Large public gatherings at The Writers’ Colony, including Poetluck, are canceled until further notice, although some virtual versions will be offered.
 We are closely watching how the COVID-19 pandemic may affect future programming and will provide updates as necessary.